-Table 1.
+Table 3.
 Summary of uncertainty classes assigned to SAPRC-99 model species, and subjective estimates of numerical percentage of chemical mechanism uncertainties in relative MIR values associated with each.

 Code Description MIR Unc'y 1 Considered to be relatively uncertain, or some uncertainties but reactivity is not expected to change significantly.
 15% 2 Uncertain mechanism may change somewhat if refined, but change is expected to be less than a factor of two.
-If the compound is predicted to inhibit O 3 , changes are not expected to affect predicted inhibition, but may affect magnitude of inhibition.
+If the compound is predicted to inhibit O_3 , changes are not expected to affect predicted inhibition, but may affect magnitude of inhibition.
 This code is also used for well-studied compounds whose reactivities are expected to be highly sensitive to ambient conditions or to changes in the base mechanism.
 15% 3 Uncertain and may change if compound is studied (or studied further) or estimation methods are updated.
 Change in MIR could be as much as a factor of two.
 This code is also used for (1) compounds whose reactivities are expected to be sensitive to the representation of the reactive products, whose accuracy is difficult to test experimentally and (2) compounds whose reactivities are expected to be highly sensitive to ambient conditions or to changes in the base mechanism.
 30% 4 Uncertain and is expected to change if compound is studied or estimation methods are updated.
 It is recommended that uncertainty adjustments be employed in regulatory applications.
 60% 5 Non-negligible chance of the estimate being incorrect in significant respects.
 It is recommended that uncertainty adjustments be employed in regulatory applications.
 100% 6 Current mechanism is probably incorrect, but biases in atmospheric reactivity predictions are uncertain.
-It is recommended that uncertainty adjustments be employed in regulatory applications. >100% mechanism uncertainty.
-Compositional uncertainty can be estimated by considering the reasonable range of possible compositions the mixture may take, and the ranges of reactivity resulting from these different compositions.
-The problem of estimating compositional uncertainties of reactivities of petroleum distillates is discussed in a separate section of this proposal.
-Compositional uncertainties for other applicable VOC classes will be derived as needed, based on consultation with CARB and industry working groups who may be familiar with the types of VOCs in questions.
-The assumptions and ranges of representative compositions used when deriving these uncertainties will be documented.
+It is recommended that uncertainty adjustments be employed in regulatory applications. >100% sufficient for others to carry out the analysis, and provide us with any overall results that may be of relevance to the conduct of this project.